How to Create a Feature Prioritization Matrix [+5 Unique Types]

 Benefits of using a feature prioritization matrix

-Identify trends - Feature prioritization matrix pulls data from feature requests and groups them based on the terms used in the request.
+Identify trends - Feature prioritization matrix pulls information from feature requests and groups them based on the terms used in the request.
 This helps you visually identify common requests and establish business goals.

-Efficiency - By automatically pulling repeated words and topics from feature requests, you save an incredible amount of time in identifying what features to build next.
-This
+Efficiency - By automatically pulling repeated words and topics from feature requests and other customer feedback sources, you save an incredible amount of time in identifying what features to build next.

 Effective communication - Sharing your feature prioritization matrix can quickly show your customers the popularity of certain requests and why you have chosen them over others.